MarkCoulon/LibraryManagementPublic/README.md

 This project is a full-featured home library management system called Homebrary built with Django.
 It enables users to organize, track, and share their personal book collections, manage multiple libraries and bookshelves, and interact with friends for social reading and lending.
 The system is designed for individuals and families who want a robust, user-friendly solution for managing their physical books.
 See website here: https://automind.pythonanywhere.com/

 ## Main Features & Functionality
 - **Multi-library and bookshelf support:** Organize books by location (e.g., rooms, shelves).
 - **Book management:** Add, move, and delete books; fetch book details by ISBN from Open Library.
+- **Borrowing and lending (BorrowRequests app):**
-- **Borrowing and lending:** Request to borrow books from friends, track borrow status.
+   - Request to borrow books from friends (only friends can request).
+   - Owners can accept or decline requests.
+   - Borrow status is tracked (pending, accepted, declined).
+   - Only one accepted borrow per book at a time.
+   - Robust permission checks and error handling.
 - **Friend system:** Send, accept, and reject friend requests; view friends’ libraries.
 - **Account management:** Email-based authentication and account management using django-allauth, with custom templates.
 - **AJAX-powered book info lookup:** Fast, user-friendly book entry.